Title: Mental Health Clinician,

-Dependent upon qualifications.
-Salary placements generally occur near the minimum to midpoint of the range.
+Dependent upon qualifications and experience.
 North Range Behavioral Health offers eligible employees a comprehensive benefit package including medical, dental, and vision coverage, paid time off, holiday pay, retirement savings plan, and much more!
 Bilingual skills may be compensated additionally.

 - Customer First.
 We help our customers achieve recovery, every day.

 - Compassion.
 We treat everyone with kindness, empathy, and dignity.

 - Collaboration.
 We build strong relationships, internally and externally, to ensure effective care for our customers.